Introduction

 This sounds simple, and this is deliberate.
 Time and time again, the investment community conjures up complex ideas that seemingly give great returns with little downside, only for the strategies to unravel when the market has a downturn.
 See the financial crisis of 2007–2008 as an example.
 We prefer a straightforward, transparent approach and believe simplicity is often better for delivering good client outcomes.

-As mentioned above, we believe our portfolios are world-class, built using many decades of historical data and evidence, and we are so confident in our approach that it's how we invest our money.
+As mentioned above, we believe our portfolios are world-class, built using many decades of historical data and evidence.
+We are so confident in our approach that it's how we invest our money.

 Want to find out more?